Itera/java-test/readme.md

 * Setter methods
 * Annotated properties

-By using constructor properties - it forces you to create a complete instance - this is good practice both for coding in general as well as testing - for example - the instance property can be set final.
+By using constructor properties - it forces you to create a complete instance - this is good practice both for coding in general and testing - for example - the instance property can be set final.

+Setter methods may or may not have been called - so you may have an incomplete object.

 Annotation based properties are even worse - how do you set them from the test code without starting the annotation system (for example spring).